Batiment

 Photography: Jan Bitter

 In the coming years the centre of Almere Buiten, a small satellite city just west of Almere Centre in Flevoland, the Netherlands is being upgraded to function as a renewed commercial core serving 50,000 inhabitants.
-The basis of this renewal is to regenerate the existing post war commercial centre as a coherent whole al through a series of large scale multi-functional blocks.
+The basis of this renewal is to regenerate the existing post war commercial centre as a coherent whole al through a series of large scale multi-functional blocks and renewed public spaces.
 These blocks define clear zones for public space while at the same time upgrade the centre with higher quality shops, more parking facilities and more dwellings.
+Due to its regional commercial status a large number of parking places have been assigned for this mixed use commercial project.

 Roof plan.jpg